RebootGames/ZSL-Eco-Warriors/Game text.md

 (tick or cross will appear if correct or incorrect)

-Narrator text: Carbon is released as electricity power fridges, lights, computers, heating, water and many more resources in the shops and restaurants .
+Narrator text: Carbon is released as electricity power fridges, lights, computers, heating, water and many more resources in the shops and restaurants.
 (NO ANIMATION)

 (Will appear after information text has been read)  Tap one of the buttons below to select which step you think comes next!

-Button 1: Bottles are recycled.
+Button 1: Machinery fills the bottles with liquid.
 Button 2: Drilling rigs are constructed
-Button 3: Customer's travel to shops and restaurants.
+Button 3: Customer's travel to shops and restaurants to buy plastic bottles.
 [X]

 Slide 11